 \section{Conclusion}

-In this paper, we define the $\delta$-stationarity to explicitly model the stationarity in the learning procedure of the multi-agent system and provide a theoretical basis for proposing a achieveable learning algorithm based on joint policy trust region constraints.
-To solve the trust region decomposition dilemma caused by the mean field approximation and to estimate the joint policy divergence more accurately, we propose an efficiency and scalable algorithm MAMT combining message passing and mirror descent with the purpose to satisfy $\delta$-stationarity.
+In this paper, we define the $\delta$-stationarity to explicitly model the stationarity in the learning procedure of the multi-agent system and provide a theoretical basis for proposing an achievable learning algorithm based on joint policy trust-region constraints.
+To solve the trust-region decomposition dilemma caused by the mean-field approximation and to estimate the joint policy divergence more accurately, we propose an efficient and robust algorithm MAMT combining message passing and mirror descent with the purpose to satisfy $\delta$-stationarity.
 Experiments show that MAMT can bring noticeable and stable performance improvement and more suitable for large-scale scenarios with complex coordination relationships between agents.